polterguy/polterguy.github.io/documentation/magic/components/sockets/index.md

 The sockets component allows you to subscribe to and publish socket messages.
 This is useful when debugging and developing modules that somehow is using the integrated socket slots from Magic.
-To understand Magic's socket features from a _"hands on"_ perspective refer to [this document](/documentation/magic.lambda.sockets/).
+To understand Magic's socket features from a _"hands on"_ perspective refer to [this tutorial](/tutorials/web-sockets/) where we go through sockets by creating a chat client, or [its primary documentation](/documentation/magic.lambda.sockets/).
 The sockets component allows you to subscribe to any type of socket message, for then to see messages as they are published to your _"channel"_, allowing you to more easily debug and develop your modules that are using sockets.
 Below is a screenshot of how subscribing to a socket message should look like.